-(1) The attorney appointed by the court shall meet and consult with the person within one (1) day of notification of the appointment.
-The attorney shall immediately, upon meeting with the person alleged to be a person requiring treatment, present to such person a statement of the rights, including all rights afforded to persons alleged to be a person requiring treatment by the Wyandotte Nation and the United States Constitutions.

-- (2) The court-appointed attorney shall be replaced by another attorney if: - (A) the person alleged to be a person requiring treatment prefers the services of an attorney other than the one initially appointed for the person, - (B) the preferred attorney agrees to accept the responsibility, and - (C) the person alleged to be a person requiring treatment or the preferred attorney notifies the court of the preference and the attorney's acceptance of employment.
+- (1) The attorney appointed by the Court shall meet and consult with the person within one (1) business day of notification of the appointment.
+The attorney shall immediately, upon meeting with the person alleged to be a person requiring treatment, present to such person a statement of the rights, including all rights afforded to persons alleged to be a person requiring treatment by the Wyandotte Nation and the Indian Civil Rights Act. - (2) The court-appointed attorney may be replaced by another attorney if: - (A) the individual alleged to be a person requiring treatment can establish a legitimate conflict of interest requiring the services of another attorney other than the one initially appointed for the person, - (B) the subsequent attorney agrees to accept the responsibility, and - (C) the individual alleged to be a person requiring treatment and the subsequent attorney notifies the Court of the attorney's acceptance of employment.

-The preferred attorney shall meet and consult with the person within one (1) day of employment or appointment.
-Any request for additional days shall be subject to the discretion of the court, considering the facts and circumstances of each particular case, including cost.

-- (3) The attorney fees for all services shall be paid by the person alleged to be a person requiring treatment.
-However, if the person alleged to be a person requiring treatment, or a person empowered pursuant to law to act on behalf of such person, submits an affidavit that such person is indigent and unable to pay attorney fees, the attorney fees shall be paid from the court fund, after a determination by the court that such person is indigent.
-The amount of such fee shall be set by the court. - (4) The attorney representing the person alleged to be a person requiring treatment shall notify the court of any current and unrevoked advance directive that has been executed by such person and provide a written copy of the advance directive, if available, to the court and a representative of the tribal attorney's office.
+The subsequent attorney shall meet and consult with the person within one (1) business day of employment or appointment.
+Any request for additional days shall be subject to the discretion of the Court, considering the facts and circumstances of each particular case, including cost. - (3) The attorney fees for all services shall be paid by the individual alleged to be a person requiring treatment, unless the Court finds such person is indigent and unable to pay attorney fees, in which case the attorney fees shall be paid from the court fund.
+The amount of such fee shall be set by the Court. - (4) The attorney representing the individual alleged to be a person requiring treatment shall notify the Court of any current and un-revoked advance directive that has been executed by such person and provide a written copy of the advance directive, if available, to the Court and the prosecuting attorney's office.

 Section 303.
-Notice of Hearing
+Notice of Hearing.

-(a) Notice of the date, time and place of the hearing on a petition alleging a person to be a person requiring treatment shall be delivered to such person at least one (1) day prior to the hearing.
-Notice shall be personally delivered to the person together with a copy of the petition and copies of the mental health evaluation and any order of the court directing prehearing detention.

-- (b) The notice shall contain the following information: - (1) The definitions provided by Section 103 of this Title of a "mental illness" and a "person requiring treatment"; - (2) If applicable, that the court has ordered the mental health evaluation of the person by two licensed mental health professionals, at least one of whom is a psychiatrist who is a diplomate of the American Board of Psychiatry and
+- (a) Notice of the date, time and place of the hearing on a petition alleging an individual to be a person requiring treatment shall be delivered to such person at least one (1) day prior to the hearing.
+Notice shall be personally delivered to the person together with a copy of the petition and copies of the mental health evaluation and any order of the Court directing pre-hearing detention. - (b) The notice shall contain the following information: - (1) The definitions provided by Chapter One of this Title of a "mental illness" and a "person requiring treatment"; - (2) If applicable, that the Court has ordered the mental health evaluation of the person by a licensed mental health professional: a licensed psychiatrist who is a diplomate of the American Board of Psychiatry and Neurology, a licensed clinical psychologist, or a licensed

-Neurology, a licensed clinical psychologist, or a licensed Doctor of Medicine or Doctor of Osteopathy who has received specific training for and is experienced in performing mental health therapeutic, diagnostic, or counseling functions, for the purpose of conducting an evaluation of the person alleged to be a person requiring treatment stating their findings, and the time and place of the evaluation;
+Doctor of Medicine or Doctor of Osteopathy who has received specific training for and is experienced in performing mental health therapeutic, diagnostic, or counseling functions, for the purpose of conducting an evaluation of the person alleged to be a person requiring treatment stating their findings, and the time and place of the evaluation;